openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 The training time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 the training took about 8 minutes.

-After that, we have the PyTorch classification model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.
+After that, you have the PyTorch classification model trained with OpenVINO™ Training Extensions, which you can use for evaluation, export, optimization and deployment.

 .. note::
-  If we specified ``--work-dir``, we also can visualize the training using ``Tensorboard`` as these logs are located in ``<work_dir>/tf_logs``.
+  If you specified ``--work-dir``, you also can visualize the training using ``Tensorboard`` as these logs are located in ``<work_dir>/tf_logs``.

 ***********
 Validation